Optical digital incremental encoder

 In our article “DC Motors – voltage, current, speed, power, losses and torque relationships” you can find out relationship between electrical sizes of a DC motors.

-More about DC motor module and DC motor driver you can read in our tutorials: DC motors – module for motion of autonomous robot for EUROBOT competition and DC motors – driver for motion of an autonomous robot.
+More about DC motor module and DC motor driver you can read in our tutorials: DC motors – module for motion of autonomous robot for EUROBOT competition, DC motors – driver for motion of an autonomous robot and What is an H-bridge?
+Sign-Magnitude and Locked Anti-Phase control of a DC motor.

 Tutorials in the category: DC motors and drivers